matthewslima22/CroctTest/3-Step-by-step.md

 **Please follow the steps below to connect the playground to CodePen:**

-1. Open the playground
+1. Open the playground.
-2. Click the "Don't have an API key?" link to proceed to sandbox mode
+2. Click the "Don't have an API key?" link to proceed to sandbox mode.
 3. Go [here](https://codepen.io/pen)
 4. Click on "Let's play!"